-- The Objectives of the RFA initiative. - Objectives are the main milestones to be achieved in order for the project to be successful.
-They are not the specific activities that need to take place. - The readers will look for a baseline of the essential objectives in each applicant's response.
-The applicant may provide additional objectives to enhance its response.

-The Procedures and Activities related to the objectives of the RFA initiative.

-- Procedures and activities are the specific, measurable and/or quantifiable actions that lead to the achievement of one or more objectives. - The readers will look for a baseline of the specific activities to be performed by the applicant in order to achieve stated objectives.
-The applicant may provide additional procedures and activities to enhance their response.
+- The Objectives of the RFA initiative. - Objectives are project goals to be achieved in order to be successful.
+They are not the specific activities that need to take place. - A baseline of the essential programmatic goals the readers will look for in an applicant's response.
+The applicant may provide additional objectives to accommodate their response. - The Procedures and Activities related to the objectives of the RFA initiative. - Procedures and activities are the specific, measurable and quantifiable actions associated with one or more objective. - A baseline of the specific activities to be performed by the applicant in order to achieve stated objectives.
+The applicant may provide additional procedures and activities to accommodate their response. - IV.
+Program Evaluation and Performance Outcomes outcomes are an essential part of the applicant's response and an ongoing program requirement.

-3 | Page

-IV.
-Program Evaluation and Performance Outcomes

-The Program Evaluation and Performance Outcomes section informs the applicant that program evaluation and tracking/reporting of performance outcomes are an essential part of the applicant's response and an ongoing program requirement.
+The Program Evaluation and Performance Outcomes section informs the applicant that program evaluation and tracking/reporting of performance